realjohnward/NFT-Framer/README.md

         pip install -r requirements.txt
         cd NFT_Framer
         python manage.py runserver
-        # open localhost:8000 in your browser
+        # open localhost:8000 in your browser and use the following credentials to login:

-# Authentication
-Use the following credentials to login:
-username: public
+        # username: public
-password: iliketoframenfts
+        # password: iliketoframenfts

 # How to Use
+Coming soon